Oaklawn exhumations raise some new questions

 On the other hand, researchers say the women’s and children’s deaths could be unrelated to the massacre.

-"Of the seven exhumed burials ... we have not seen any indications of trauma," said Phoebe Stubblefield, the University of Florida forensic anthropologist heading the analysis of the remains.
-"We have not examined at all one of the burials."
+“Of the seven exhumed burials ... we have not seen any indications of trauma,” said Phoebe Stubblefield, the University of Florida forensic anthropologist heading the analysis of the remains.
+One of the seven burials has not been examined, she said.

 Stubblefield and Stackelbeck said eight burials have been excavated but only seven sets of remains were recovered because one of the infants had completely decomposed.